myint/pydiff/README.rst

 pydiff
 ======

-Diffs Python code at the bytecode level.
+pydiff diffs Python code at the bytecode level.
 This is useful for checking for changes to the actual code structure while ignoring formatting changes.